-(ii) Operating Reserve: Required for all projects except those receiving loan funds from Rural Development.
-The operating reserve will be based on six month's debt service and operating expenses, and must be maintained for two full years starting after reaching stabilized occupancy.
-From that point forward, an operating reserve balance equal to three month's debt service and operating expenses must be maintained throughout the term of the tax credit compliance period or RPP loan term, whichever is greater.
+(2) Operating Reserve: Required for all projects except those receiving loan funds from Rural Development.
+The operating reserve will be based on six month's debt service and operating expenses, and must be maintained the duration of the low-income use period.